I have a challenge for you: Name 5 or more dangers of urban exploration that you can think of. Ready, go!

 Therefore they don’t protect themselves which leaves them vulnerable to exposure.

-Don’t be one of those explorers that doesn’t take a respirator mask when you’re out exploring.
+Don’t be one of those explorers that don’t take a respirator mask when you’re out exploring.
 You now know what asbestos is and what it can do, so do the right thing and protect yourself from it.

 I’ve said it before and I’ll say it again.